shubhomedia/Core_Java/README.md

-# Core Java is a Practice Repositories
+# Core Java is a Practice Repository
 Working on Core Java Feature and Practices on JAVA.
 # Thanks
 `Owes Shubho`